gysagsohn/portofolio_website_v2/README.md

 ## Blog Page
 The blog page will display my key works and blog posts, where I'll share my thoughts and progress.
 I aim to find a plugin or library that will help manage the blogging functionality.

+At the start I will make this a simple process, however, I intend crete a full stack MERN website to store the blog data.
+Create an admin function for the backend where the blog post can be made and added

 ## Contact me page
 A simple page with links to my LinkedIn, Instagram, and GitHub profiles.
 I would like to include a "Leave a Message" section that sends emails directly to me, although I’ll explore the feasibility of this feature as I develop the site.

 ## Project Management
 I will manage this project using a Trello board with the Agile methodology and story points to track tasks and progress.

+## Features
+- light and dark mode
+- react github post
+- time line
+- icon nav bar
+- blog post - pop out?

 # Getting Started with Create React App